 Some are extremely difficult to deal with, such as a death in the family.
 In this situation, many companies provide bereavement leave.

 For most other cases, there’s an expectation of professionalism in dealing with personal challenges.
+Toxic employees may not be able to deal with their emotions in a healthy way, causing problems for others.

 Have a meeting with the employee.
 Let them know about your concerns.
 Oftentimes, employees will open up and let you know what’s bothering them.
 If it seems that it is a serious matter, get HR involved.

-Coworkers Don’t Like To Work With Them
+Coworkers Don’t Like to Work With Them

 This is an obvious red flag.
 When this happens, this can hurt the team and overall bottom line.